n8n-io/n8n-docs/docs/hosting/scaling/queue-mode.md

+# Queue mode

 n8n can be run in different modes depending on your needs.
 The queue mode provides the best scalability, and its configuration is detailed here.

+!!! note "Binary data storage"
+	n8n doesn't support queue mode with binary data storage.
+If your workflows need to persist binary data, you can't use queue mode.

 ## How it works